-New Year's through the first week of January will usually see average crowds at Central Florida's theme parks.
-Attendance at Disney World is typically the least crowded from the second week of January through the first week in February.
-The same holds true for most other theme parks and attractions.
+The first week of January will usually see average crowds at Central Florida's theme parks—attendance at Disney World is typically the least crowded from the second week of January through the first week in February, and the same holds for most other theme parks and attractions.

 What to Pack